-The dresses will be worn at the annual Marine Ball, which takes place in October and celebrates the anniversary of the Marines Corps' founding.
+The dresses will be worn at the annual Marine Ball, which

 The collection point for the dresses will be the concierge desk in the lobby of City Hall at 77 Fair Drive.
 Donations will be accepted now through Sept.
 10.